Knupper/flutter_web_auth_2/flutter_web_auth_2/README.md

 ### Error on macOS if Chrome is default browser

 This seems to be a bug in `ASWebAuthenticationSession`, and no work around have been found.
 Please see issue [#136](https://github.com/LinusU/flutter_web_auth/issues/136) for more info.

+## Known-Issues

+### Example app for web

+The redirect does not work on Web inside the example app, as it is not allow to bind a web server.